Ayurvedic Diet Plan during Pregnancy

 There are certain foods of a high nutritive value that should not be missed during pregnancy.
 The following are the essential foods to be consumed and the reasons behind them:

 - Ghee: It provides strength and stamina to the body.
 It lubricates the body and promotes a favorable delivery.
 It also helps the baby in acquiring concentration, memory, and mental skills.

 - Butter: It improves the appetite and increases strength.
 It prevents constipation, and it adds shine to the skin of the baby.

 - Milk: It is a high source of calcium, which is a much-required nutrient for the health of a woman.
-It promotes the growth of the fetus, and when taken with the herb Shatavari, it provides vitamin A and B. The consumption of milk helps in a healthy breastfeeding.
+It promotes the growth of the fetus, and when taken with the herb Shatavari, it provides vitamins A and B. The consumption of milk helps in healthy breastfeeding.